-They’re chock full of sight words, teachable concepts like idioms, punctuation, dialogue, realism/fantasy, and more!
+Are you looking for ways to link science and literature in your classroom?
+Keep reading for some fabulous ideas!
+One of my favorite book series is Frog and Todd.
+The books are full of sight words as well as teachable concepts like idioms, punctuation, dialogue, realism/fantasy, and more!
 My first graders LOVE them, and second graders love them as well!
 (The books actually range from 2.5 to 2.9 in AR reading levels and are included in many second grade basals.)

 Not only do my kiddos LOVE reading Frog and Toad books, but they LOVE science as well.
-So what better way to maximize the student engagement and learning than to LINK Science and Literature combining a real life study of frogs and toads with the Frog and Toad series?
+So what better way to maximize the student engagement and learning than to LINK Science and Literature with the Frog and Toad series?

-We began with a study of REAL frogs and toads.
+My class began with a study of REAL frogs and toads.
 We used a combination of great nonfiction books, videos, and websites to learn as much as we could.
-We also read some informational reading passages I created.
+Plus, we read some informational reading passages I created.
 Then, we took a comprehension “quiz” to gauge our learning on frogs and toads.

 The students also made a life cycle spinner and completed a Venn Diagram comparing frogs and toads.